wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/common-control-issues.rst

 Integral Term Windup
 --------------------

 Beware that if :math:`K_i` is too large, integral windup can occur.
-Following a large change in :term:`setpoint`, the integral term can accumulate an error larger than the maximal :term:`control input`.
+Following a large change in :term:`setpoint`, the integral term can accumulate an error larger than the maximal :term:`control effort`.
 As a result, the system overshoots and continues to increase until this accumulated error is unwound.

 There are a few ways to mitigate this: